Fairground (song): Composition

 Producer Andy Wright has said that for "Fairground", Mick Hucknall wanted to do a Brazilian, carnival-style track.
-Whilst Mick was at the dentist for two hours, Andy had the idea to sample a record that he knew of: "Give It Up" by the Goodmen, which in turn samples "Fanfarra (Cabua-le-le)" by Sérgio Mendes.
-To round out the track, Fritz McIntyre played the house-style piano element, Ian Kirkham used the EWI (electronic wind instrument) to play the clarinet-style part, and Andy Wright made the wobbly, dreamy sound heard in the verses.
+Whilst Hucknall was at the dentist for two hours, Wright had the idea to sample a record that he knew of: "Give It Up" by the Goodmen, which in turn samples "Fanfarra (Cabua-le-le)" by Sérgio Mendes.
+To round out the track, Fritz McIntyre played the house-style piano element, Ian Kirkham used the EWI (electronic wind instrument) to play the clarinet-style part, and Wright made the wobbly, dreamy sound heard in the verses.